 View my how to make a sourdough starter more sour post to find out more.

 When baking with a wet starter, consider lowering the amount of water in the dough recipe.
 If you use a thick starter, increase the water used.

 How do I change the consistency of my starter

 If you decide that you want to change the consistency of your sourdough starter, here is how to do it.

 1) Change the flour in the starter

-You could switch to a wholemeal flour or a flour with a different amount of protein.
+You could switch to wholemeal flour or one with a higher amount of protein.
 This will thicken your starter.
 You can also trade a portion of white flour (say 10%) with one that has more bran or gluten, such as rye.
 All flours behave differently so you may wish to try a few brands out to get the results you want and the next point is very important.

 2) Add more or less water to the starter

 I recommend that a 10% change of water is the best place to start.
 To compensate for the weight loss, you should alter the amount of flour also by the opposite amount.
 So, if you remove 10 grams of water, add 10 grams of flour.